RCSEd Mentor Development Programme

 Course Aims

-• Establish an effective, engaging, sustainable, accessible and affordable way of training future mentors.
+• Establishing an effective, engaging, sustainable and accessible way to train and support future mentors.

 • To promote key messages:

-• Mentoring is most valuable at times of career transitions.
+o Mentoring is most valuable at times of career change or transition.

 Learning Outcomes